-The application deadline for the Fall 2019 admissions cycle was December 1, 2018 and we are no longer accepting applications.
-The application for the Fall 2020 application should be available around September 10, 2019, and the deadline date will be December 1, 2019.
+The application deadline for the Fall 2021 admissions cycle was December 1, 2020 and we are no longer accepting applications.
+The application for the Fall 2022 admisssions cycle should be available in early September, and the deadline date will be December 1, 2021.
 The application fee is $75.

 You can submit your application before your letter writers have submitted their letters of recommendation.
 Letters of recommendation are a very important part of your application.
 It is highly recommended that you complete this section of the application as early as possible so that you can give your letter writers as much time as possible to complete and submit their letter of recommendation.
 If you wait to complete this section until shortly before you submit your application the admissions committee may not receive the letters of recommendation in time to consider them during their review process, which would place your application at a disadvantage.
 The deadline to receive the letters of recommendation is December 1.